 The User Choice 2017-20 program provides a public funding contribution towards the cost of training and assessment for eligible Queensland apprentices and trainees.
 The program aims to provide funding aligned to the skills needs of industry and respond to changing government priorities.
 Usually students are required to pay a co-contribution fee.
 School-based apprentices and trainers are not required to pay a co-contribution fee while they are still at school but may be required to pay fees once their training contract has been converted to full time or part time post school.

 To be eligible for a government contribution towards the costs of training, an apprentice or trainee must:

-- have entered into a training contract for a qualification that is funded by the Department of Education and Training (DET)
+- have entered into a training contract for a qualification that is funded by the Department of Employment, Small Business and Training

 - be registered in DET’s registration system DELTA